shallomkanyori/AirBnB_clone/README.md

 ### The console
 #### How to start it
-You can use the console works in interactive mode:
+You can use the console in interactive mode:
 ```
 $ ./console.py
 (hbnb) help